 A SFI-index field value in a DCI format 2_0 indicates to a UE a slot format for each slot in a number of slots for each DL BWP or each UL BWP starting from a slot where the UE detects the DCI format 2_0.
 The SFI-index field includes bits where maxSFIindex is the maximum value of the values provided by corresponding higher layer parameters slotFormatCombinationId.
 A slot format is identified by a corresponding format index as provided in Table 11.1.1-1 where ‘D’ denotes a downlink symbol, ‘U’ denotes an uplink symbol, and ‘X’ denotes a flexible symbol.

-If a PDCCH monitoring periodicity for DCI format 2_0, provided to a UE for the search space set by higher layer parameter monitoringSlotPeriodicityAndOffset, is smaller than a duration of a slot format combination the UE obtains at a PDCCH monitoring occasion for DCI format 2_0 by a corresponding SFI-index field value, the UE expects a same format for each slot of the slot format combination that occurs at or after the next PDCCH monitoring occasions for DCI format 2_0 to be indicated by corresponding SFI-index field values.
-A slot format value of 255 indicates a same format for each slot of the slot format combination that occurs at or after the next PDCCH monitoring occasions for DCI format 2_0 providing the slot format value of 255.
+If a PDCCH monitoring periodicity for DCI format 2_0, provided to a UE for the search space set by higher layer parameter monitoringSlotPeriodicityAndOffset, is smaller than a duration of a slot format combination the UE obtains at a PDCCH monitoring occasion for DCI format 2_0 by a corresponding SFI-index field value, and the UE receives more than one DCI format 2_0 messages indicating the slot format for a slot, the UE expects the same format being indicated in these multiple DCI format 2_0 messages.

 A UE does not expect to be configured to monitor PDCCH for DCI format 2_0 on a second serving cell that uses larger subcarrier spacing than the serving cell.